shari-ar/MarketPulseAI/docs/forecasting.md

 1. **Eligibility check:** Require at least seven recent snapshots after retention pruning; otherwise skip forecasting for that symbol.
 2. **Window assembly:** Pull the last seven `topBoxSnapshots` rows, order by `dateTime`, and rebuild engineered features using the stored scalers.
-3. **TensorFlow.js scoring:** Load the TCN assets in the analysis worker, run a single forward pass, and write the resulting value to `predictedSwingPercent` on the most recent row.
+3. **TensorFlow.js scoring:** Load the TCN assets in the analysis worker, run a single forward pass, and write the resulting values to `predictedSwingPercent` and `predictedSwingProbability` on the most recent row.
-4. **Ranking:** The popup orders symbols by `predictedSwingPercent`, highlights the top five by default, and propagates the score into exports.
+4. **Ranking:** The popup orders symbols by `predictedSwingProbability` (with `predictedSwingPercent` shown alongside for magnitude), highlights the top five by default, and propagates both scores into exports.

 ## Operational Guardrails

 - **Data freshness:** Retention sweeps must keep at least seven consecutive days for each symbol to avoid dropped forecasts.
-- **Fallbacks:** If the model assets fail to load, skip inference and keep `predictedSwingPercent` null to avoid stale scores.
+- **Fallbacks:** If the model assets fail to load, skip inference and keep `predictedSwingPercent` and `predictedSwingProbability` null to avoid stale scores.
 - **Monitoring:** Log TensorFlow.js load times and inference durations in the worker console to detect regressions before release.